Workers’ Compensation

 Total Temporary Disability (TTD):

-TTD is paid to the claimant if he/she is under active medical treatment, still in his/her healing period, and has a note from their doctor restricting them or taking them off work.
-TTD benefits are paid at 2/3’s of the average weekly wage up to the Commission’s regulated maximum.
+TTD is paid to the claimant if they are under active medical treatment, still in their healing period, and has a note from their doctor restricting them or taking them off work.
+TTD benefits are paid at two-thirds of the average weekly wage up to the Commission’s regulated maximum.
 TTD payments should be received until the claimant reaches the end of their healing period.

 Permanent Partial Disability (PPD):

 PPD is owed to the claimant when the healing period has ended and they are left with a partial permanent impairment.
-Doctor’s give this impairment a rating based on the AMA Guide to Permanent Impairments 4th Edition.
+Physicians rate the impairment based on the American Medial Association’s Guide to Permanent Impairments 6th Edition.

 Wage Loss:

-Wage Loss is paid in addition to the Impairment rating when an employee can no longer do their job due to the impairment and is forced to get a job the ends up paying less.
-The Judge usually takes into consideration age, education, work history (wages earned and job skills acquired), medical problems, motivation to work “and other factors reasonably affecting the claimant’s ability to earn”.
+Wage Loss is paid in addition to the impairment rating when an employee can no longer do their job due to the impairment and is forced to get a lesser paying job.
+The Administrative Law Judge generally takes into consideration age, education, work history (wages earned and job skills acquired), medical issues, motivation to work, “and other factors reasonably affecting the claimant’s ability to earn.”